MohamedRaghebOmer/OOP-Core-Principles-Lab/README.md

 - How classes interact in a real-world architecture.
 - Using Base and Derived classes to manage specialized behaviors.
 - Handling data persistence or complex logic within an OOP structure.

-## 📂 Structure
-- **/Encapsulation-Exercises:** Basics of class design and data hiding.
-- **/Inheritance-Lab:** Practical examples of base and derived classes.
-- **/Polymorphism-Demos:** Late binding and virtual function implementations.
-- **/Full-OOP-Lab:** The final project that connects all the above.

 ---